benoitxyz/TodoManager/README.md

 # Task Manager

 Task Manager is a simple and effective task management tool designed to help you organize your daily tasks.
-With this tool, you can easily add, remove, and display your tasks in a Markdown file.
+With this tool, fully in CLI, you can easily add, remove, and display your tasks in a Markdown file.

 ## Features
 - **Add Tasks**: Easily add tasks to your list.